We don't just talk cars ... we teach how to buy them.

 Standard safety features include driver and passenger two-stage airbags, front side airbags, side curtain airbags for both front and rear passengers, stability control, traction control and antilock brakes with brake assist.
 The S-Type also earned five star ratings from the NHTSA in side-impact crash tests.

-Overall, with its distinctive "Jaguar" styling, elegance and refinement, we think the S-Type can make a solid choice for those looking for something more in a midsize sedan.
+Overall, with its distinctive "Jaguar" styling, elegance and refinement, we think with careful shopping the S-Type can still make a solid choice for those looking for something older yet still with more in a midsize sedan.

-There are actually several different ways to buy a used S-Type at the lowest price, and even at wholesale.
+There are actually several different ways to buy an S-Type at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.

 In addition, you can also try the Public Auto Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.